Skip to main content

 Size: LargeCoat Length: Medium LengthCompare

 The Great Pyrenees is a gentle giant with a remarkable presence and strong protective instinct.
 Originally bred as a mountain shepherd dog, it combines courage, intelligence, and a loving nature.
+Want to discover what makes this majestic four-legged friend so special?

 Last updated: